What Is a Student Loan Grace Period and How Long Is It?

 Does Interest Accrue During the Grace Period?

-During the student loan payment pause, from March 2020 to a to-be-announced date in 2023, interest is not accruing on federal student loans.
+During the student loan payment pause, which lasted from March 2020 to September 1, 2023, interest did not accrue on federal student loans.
 However, that’s not the way it usually works.

-For most federal student loans, interest is charged during the grace period — even though you aren’t making payments on the loan.
-This interest is then added to your total loan balance (a process called “capitalization”), effectively leaving you to pay interest on your interest.
+For most federal and private student loans, interest is charged during the grace period — even though you aren’t making payments on the loan.
+In some cases, this interest is then added to your total loan balance (a process called “capitalization”), effectively leaving you to pay interest on your interest.

 How to Make the Most of Your Student Loan Grace Period